Operation Warrior Soul –

 One must recognize a “soul wound” in order to heal it.

-O W S has been created to offer veterans with PTSD (also known as Post Traumatic Soul Distress) opportunities to use shamanic practices to help them soothe their emotional, mental, and psychological wounds caused by their experiences in war.
+Operation Warrior Soul has been created to offer veterans with PTSD (also known as Post Traumatic Soul Distress) opportunities to use simple yet profound Animist (we are all connected in the sacred web of life) practices to help them soothe their emotional, mental, and psychological wounds caused by their experiences in war.

-Due to her experiences with her father’s PTSD, her family healing, and her soul practice, Quynn has come to feel that there are two forms of Soul Loss/Wounds.
+Due to her experiences with her father’s PTSD, her family healing, and her soul practice, Quynn has learned that there are two forms of Soul Loss/Wounds.
 Multi-Generational Soul Wounds and PTSD from Trauma experienced in one’s life.
 Both are uniquely damaging to the human essence, and shamanic practices can assist sensitive people in healing/soothing/tending each individually or mixed with each other.
 Our Warriors need assistance that is wholistic, personal and honoring of their sacred role in community.
-The shamanic arts can help veterans understand how to reclaim their place in society and Come Home.
+The Animist arts of drumming, asking for help from ancestors and allies, as well as simple ceremony for forgiveness and support can help veterans understand how to reclaim their place in society and Come Home.

 The audio track below is Quynn drumming for being brave in the face of challenge.
 When you have a few minutes, put yourself in a comfortable position, listen with headphones, and ask for help.
 Allow the drumbeats to help you relax.